Druzai/Bot_Mc_discord/README.md

         * Custom emojis are converted to text with their own text name and hyperlink to img of emoji if applicable
         * Minecraft players can send custom emojis typing `:emoji_name:` (finds first full match, then if nothing is found trying to find case-insensitive name)
-        * Most of the standard unicode emojis are not processed by the vanilla Minecraft server
+        * Most of the standard unicode emojis are not processed by the vanilla Minecraft client
     * Logging of death messages from Minecraft
         * Supported custom avatar for death messages
             * If you set custom avatar and getting standard avatar in webhook message then your image link is invalid!